ZPESystems/Ansible/examples/playbooks/system-roles/SDP/Readme.md

       - file_name: nextGenFWdisk1.qcow2
         # VM disk file source (e.g., URL or file path in the target node or control node)
         file_source: /var/local/file_manager/remote_file_system/extended_storage/Shared/files/nextGenFWdisk.qcow2
+        # Influence whether the disk file on the disks directory must always be replaced.
+        #   If true, the remote file will be replaced when contents are different than the source.
+        #   If false, the file will only be transferred if the destination does not exist.
+        file_force_copy: false
         # VM file disk name on the cache directory
         file_cache_name: nextGenFWdisk.qcow2
+        # Influence whether the disk file on the chache directory must always be replaced.
+        file_force_copy_cache
         # VM file disk copy method: defines how to get the disk
         type: copy_local_file
         #  - local_file: it does not copy any disk file.
 It assumes that the 'file' path exists.